-The remake of Paper Mario: The Thousand-Year Door is now in the hands of Switch players, and with it, a new opportunity to debate whether Nintendo's proprietary engine can handle the arts-and-crafts aesthetic.
-The title retains its paper essence, but now boasts dynamic reflections and shadows that attempt to give volume to a world that, by definition, should be flat.
+The remake of Paper Mario: The Thousand-Year Door is now in the hands of Switch players, and with it, a new opportunity to debate whether Nintendo's proprietary engine can handle the craft aesthetic.
+The title maintains its paper essence, but now boasts dynamic reflections and shadows that attempt to give volume to a world that, by definition, should be flat.
 It's not easy.

 Proprietary engine and Maya: the digital craftsmanship behind the papier-mâché 🛠️

 The development team has used Nintendo's internal tools alongside Maya to retouch every paper texture and every fold of the characters.
-The proprietary engine handles the new lighting effects and dynamic shadows, which in theory should make Mario look like a real cutout.
-In practice, the result is a game that runs at a stable 60 fps, although some backgrounds still have that school-project look that we love so much.
+The proprietary engine handles the new lighting effects and dynamic shadows, which in theory should make Mario look truly cut out.
+In practice, the result is a game that runs at a stable 60 fps, although some backgrounds still have that school-project feel that we love so much.
 There are no technical miracles, just craftsmanship.

 Dynamic shadows for a hero who is still made of cardboard ✂️

-Let no one be fooled: no matter how many dynamic shadows they add, Mario still has less thickness than a sheet of graph paper.
-The reflections on the water are now prettier, but the plumber is still a cutout with legs.
-It's like putting a gold frame on a child's drawing: it looks better, but it's still a drawing.
+Let no one be fooled: no matter how many dynamic shadows they add, Mario is still thinner than a sheet of graph paper.
+The reflections in the water are now prettier, but the plumber is still a cutout with legs.
+It's like putting a gold frame on a child's elementary school drawing: it looks better, but it's still a drawing.
 And hey, no complaints, because at least this time you don't have to blow on the console to advance the screen.